-3. Ask students to use the following frame as they read. es to record what they are thinking and learning "I know something about this from "
+3. Ask students to use the following frames to record what they are thinking and learning as they read.
+"I know something about this from" "Two questions I have about this section are ."

 "I'm not sure what this is about, but I think it may mean ."